kresnasatya/dev.kresna.me/src/posts/react-and-svelte-vibes.md

 :::

 One year ago, I purchased a great interactive course called [Joy of React](https://www.joyofreact.com).
 This course created by Josh Comeau who worked for Khan Academy and Digital Ocean.
 He has a great teaching skill that I cannot resist to purchased his course.
-Also, the another reason is that the React is still the great demand for job opportunity until this day...
+Another reason is that the React is still the great demand for job opportunity until this day...

 > Yeah, until this day.